GSA/CFO.gov/_cards/2021-11-26-0560-Projects-Mission-and-Culture-Mid.md

 behavior_illustrations: "Mentors new employees or junior staff ?
 Collaborates with customers to define products and services ?
 Participates in or leads analysis across the organization"
 proficiency_level_definition: Applies the competency in difficult situations ?
 Requires occasional guidance ?
 Demonstrates understanding of concepts and processes
 relevant_courses:
- - Leadership, Motivation and Accountability for High Performance Organizations (LEAD9020), GSU, <a href="https://www.LearnAtGSUSA.com/LEAD9023">https://www.LearnAtGSUSA.com/LEAD9023</a>
+- <a href="https://www.LearnAtGSUSA.com/LEAD9023">Leadership, Motivation and Accountability for High Performance Organizations (LEAD9020), GSU</a>
 filters: Projects-Mission-and-Culture GS-10-13 series-0560
 ---